JackelinDePaz/unemployment/syllabus.md

 ### Lectures

 This is a flipped course.
 You will watch lectures at home, and we will discuss the material in class and put it to practice.
-All the lecture videos are available at https://www.pascalmichaillat.org/t1.html.
+The lecture videos are available at https://pascalmichaillat.org/c1/.
 You should watch the lecture videos according to the following schedule:

 1. Before Monday 31 January: lecture videos 1–11
 2. Before Wednesday 2 February: lecture videos 12–24